 A: The town that has the most available lodging at a wider variety of styles (inns, airbnbs, newer hotels) and price points is Solvang.
 However, all of the towns of the Santa Ynez Valley are only a few miles apart so you can effectively stay anywhere.

-A: It is nice to have a car in Solvang and Los Olivos since wineries, vineyards, and tasting rooms are spread out among a few towns and to be honest, the ride share services can be fewer and farther between during busy seasons.
+A: It is nice to have a car in Solvang and Los Olivos since wineries, vineyards, and tasting rooms are spread out among a few towns and to be honest, ride share services like Lyft and Uber can be fewer and farther between during busy seasons.
 HOWEVER, if you are wine tasting, you need a designated driver.
 Otherwise, use a car service.

 A: My personal recommendation is to visit three wineries in one day, maybe four if you are militant about keeping to a timed itinerary.
 However, the number of wineries isn't strictly about logistics and timing.
 Consider whether you will actually be drinking the wines you are tasting, and if so, how much wine that actually is.
 Even though a "taste" is not a full glass of wine, it adds up.